herber/warp/readme.md

 ### Is Warp safe to use?

 Honestly, Warp is a really simple library.
 All it does is glueing a few other libraries together.
 All of those libraries are battle tested and used by thousands (sometimes even millions) of developers.
 In addition to that Warp is very well tested (99% coverage).
-So it is safe to say, that you can safely use Warp in production.
-However, if you do encounter any problems or inconveniences feel free to open an issue or pr on Warp's GitHub.
+So it is safe to say that you can use Warp in production.
+However, if you do encounter any problems or inconveniences feel free to open an issue or poll request on Warp's GitHub.

 ## License